gitbucket/gitbucket/doc/directory.md

     * plugin.jar
     * /.installed (copied available plugins from the parent directory automatically)
   * /sessions
-    * HTTP session data (when '--save_sessions' option is used in the standalone mode)
+    * HTTP session data created (if '--save_sessions' option is used in the standalone mode)
   * /tmp
     * /_upload
       * /SESSION_ID (removed at session timeout)